top of page

 • Tenugui (head cloth)

-• A bokken or bokuto which is a wooden sword.
+• A bokken or bokuto (length should be 102-104cm) which is a wooden sword.
 We recommend you get the standard white oak version.
 Please ensure that the bokuto you purchase is for kendo.
-Like with the shinai, make sure you bokuto comes with a tsuba and tsubadome.
+Like with the shinai, make sure your bokuto comes with a tsuba and tsubadome.

 • Bogu bag - optional but useful to have.